 Rare white deer herd open to public view beginning this fall

-In this June 28, 2017 photo, a white deer stands in a field with orange butterfly weed at the Seneca Army Depot in upstate New York.
+This May 17, 2017 photo shows a white deer captured by a trail camera at the Seneca Army Depot in upstate New York.
 Public bus tours to view a rare herd of ghostly white deer at a former World War II Army weapons depot are slated to begin fall 2017.

 Comments